Diamonds earn color grades according to the presence of yellow or brown tints visible within their facets.

-When used correctly, these accents add more sparkle to the piece without the same price increase that would result from a larger center diamond.
+When used correctly, these accents improve light performance for the piece without the same price increase that would result from a larger center diamond.

 In fact, a small increase in the diamond’s carat weight can often cost more than the entire setting.

 But some I diamonds contrast with the gems on the setting.